garanj/amphtml-import-tags/README.md

-# Gulp AMPHTML tag importer
+# Gulp AMP HTML tag importer

 A Gulp plugin for automating the import of required `custom-element` `<script/>` tags in [AMPHTML files](https://ampproject.org).